THE 100 CLIMBS CHALLENGES

 Now the most important part, THE CLIMBS!

-Below are the 12 counting climbs and their corresponding TOP and BOTTOM points and as you can see they are all stone cold classics, some of the toughest roads in the UK.
+Below are the 12 counting climbs and their corresponding TOP and BOTTOM points and there are some absolute killers, one especially!
 Points are allocated primarily on location rather than difficulty and you can get a rough idea where they all are on the map below (click to enlarge).
 For more detailed info and to plot your route exactly click on the name of each climb will take you to its Strava page.
 The 100 Climbs APP is also an excellent tool to help plan!

 NOTE!
 All climbs MUST be ridden the way they are described in my books and as indicated on the map below.
 CHEATS WILL BE FOUND OUT AND PUBLICLY SHAMED.